 Note: NRC inspectors should inform licensees that documents obtained during the course of an inspection may be “agency records” subject to release under the FOIA.
-If a licensee, vendor, or applicant asserts that any of the documents or document excerpts to be retained by an inspector as an NRC official record contain proprietary, the NRC should advise the licensee, vendor, or applicant to submit an application for withholding pursuant to 10 CFR 2.390, Section (b)(1) with the required affidavit before any of the documents are placed in ADAMS in accordance with Section 04.04a.
+If a licensee, vendor, or applicant asserts that any of the documents or document excerpts to be retained by an inspector as an NRC official record contain proprietary information, the NRC should advise the licensee, vendor, or applicant to submit an application for withholding pursuant to 10 CFR 2.390, Section (b)(1) with the required affidavit before any of the documents are placed in ADAMS in accordance with Section 04.04a of this IMC.
 The licensee, vendor, or applicant must provide the affidavit to the lead inspector or team leader at the exit meeting or within 10 working days after the exit meeting.

 Issuance of a suspension order may be appropriate when a licensee is not reasonably cooperating with legitimate NRC requests for documents.
 It would not typically be expected that the NRC would need to resort to a subpoena for licensee documents that are required to support regulatory oversight.